ccj5351/ccj5351.github.io/index.md

 ## About Me

 I am serving as a Sr. Research Engineer in 3D Computer Vision, at InnoPeak Technology, Inc. (a.k.a.
-OPPO US Research Center), Palo Alto, CA, where I work on problems in 3D reconstruction and Augmented Reality via leveraging my knowledge in Computer Vision and Machine Learning.
+OPPO US Research Center), Palo Alto, CA, to solve problems in 3D reconstruction and Augmented Reality via leveraging my knowledge in Computer Vision and Machine Learning.

 I received my Ph.D. degree of Computer Science from <a href = "http://www.stevens.edu" target = "_blank">
 Stevens Institute of Technology</a>, with the guidance of my advisor, <a href = "https://mordohai.github.io/" target = "_blank">